canonical/launchpad-manual/docs/user/explanation/teams/team-branches.rst

 .. meta::
-   :description: Explanation of team branches in Launchpad
+   :description: Explanation of team branches in Launchpad.

 .. _team-branches: